NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/to-report.md

-A **reporter** is a predefined procedure that returns a value and, unlike a command, cannot be a stand-alone code element .
+A **reporter** is a predefined procedure that returns a value and, unlike a command, cannot be a stand-alone code element.
 NetLogo has some useful built-in reporters that cannot be changed directly such as `ticks`, `pi`, `e`, `world-width`, and `world-height`.
 For example, we cannot just write `ticks` in the code.
 We need to use ticks in some other algorithm such as: